marcinjahn/technology-notebook/src/docs/computers/security/cryptography/basic-terms.md

 Encryption does not guarantee integrity.
-The receiver of encrypted data does not know if the received string has not been altered by someone (that someone would not know the plain text though).
+The receiver of encrypted data does not know if the received string has not been altered by someone (that someone would not know the plain text, though).
 It's a good practice to first encrypt the plain text and then HMAC it to get a MAC of the encrypted data.
 A receiver can check if the encrypted string is correct and then they can decrypt it.
 Then the receiver would need to know two secrets - HMAC secret and the encryption key.
 Or, a seed might be used.